-- Ensuring that the health, safety and wellbeing of children at the service is protected at all times while also promoting their learning and development; - Fulfilling a duty of care to all children attending the service; - Providing accountable and effective staffing and management practices; - Employing educators with a range of relevant qualifications and experience to provide a quality educational program that meets the needs of children and families in the community; - Employing educators according to policy and funding requirements; - Complying with relevant industrial agreements and current legislation in relation to the employment of staff, including the equal opportunity act 2010, fair work act 2009 and the working with children act 2005; - Continuity of educators at the service; - The further development of staff.
+- Ensuring that the health, safety and wellbeing of children at the service is protected at all times while also promoting their learning and development; - Fulfilling a duty of care to all children attending the service in particular Aboriginal and Tores Strait Islander children and vulnerable children; - Providing accountable and effective staffing and management practices; - Employing educators with a range of relevant qualifications and experience to provide a quality educational program that meets the needs of children and families in the community; - Employing educators according to policy and funding requirements; - Complying with relevant industrial agreements and current legislation in relation to the employment of staff, including the equal opportunity act 2010, fair work act 2009 and the working with children act 2005; - Continuity of educators at the service; - The further development of staff. - Having a diverse and vibrant workforce that represents the community.